 They do it to make people more aware when severe weather is on the way.

-The Met Office, which keeps track of the weather here, has decided to give storms boys and girls names in the same way as they do in America.
+The Met Office decided to start giving storms names back in 2014, in the same way they do in America.

-The Met Office hopes that naming big storms will mean people are more aware of them and how dangerous they can be.
+The Met Office hoped that naming big storms will make people more aware of them and how dangerous they can be.